intmus/inttheory19-20/search/index.md

 title: Search
 ---

-This page provides a basic search of IBMT content.
+This page provides a basic search of IntTheory content.
 *Note: it may take a few seconds to load!*
 (p.s. you can also try [Google CSE]({{ "/search/google.html" | absolute_url }}))